-In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
-A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
+In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT examination.
+A felony conviction may affect a graduate's ability to take the NBCOT certification examination or attain state licensure, and background checks are required in Ohio to attain state licensure.